Hexham: History

-In 1464 during the Wars of the Roses, the Battle of Hexham was fought somewhere to the south of the town; the actual site is disputed.
+In 1464, during the Wars of the Roses, the Battle of Hexham was fought somewhere to the south of the town; the actual site is disputed.
 The defeated Lancastrian commander, Henry Beaufort, 3rd Duke of Somerset, was executed in Hexham marketplace.
 There is a legend that Queen Margaret of Anjou took refuge after the battle in what is known as The Queen's Cave, where she was accosted by a robber; the legend formed the basis for an 18th-century play by George Colman the Younger (The Battle of Hexham); but it has been established that Queen Margaret had fled to France by the time the battle took place.
 The Queen's Cave in question is on the south side of the West Dipton Burn, to the southwest of Hexham.

 Until 1572, Hexham was the administrative centre of the former Liberty or Peculiar of Hexhamshire.

 In 1715, James Radclyffe, 3rd Earl of Derwentwater, raised the standard for James Francis Edward Stuart in Hexham Market place.
-The rising, however, was unsuccessful, and Derwentwater was captured and beheaded after the Battle of Preston.

-Throughout the eighteenth and nineteenth centuries, Hexham was a centre of the leather trade, particularly renowned for making gloves known as Hexham Tans—now the name of a vegetarian restaurant in the town.

 "Hexham" was used in the Borders as a euphemism for "Hell".
 Hence the term "To Hexham wi' you an' ye’r whussel!", recorded in 1873, and the popular expression "Gang to Hexham!".
 "Hexham-birnie" is derived from the term and means "an indefinitely remote place".

 Hexham riot

-In 1761, the Hexham Riot took place in the Market Place when a crowd protesting about changes in the criteria for serving in the militia were fired upon by troops from the North Yorkshire Militia.
-Fifty-one protesters were killed, earning the Militia the sobriquet of The Hexham Butchers.
+In 1761, the Hexham Riot took place in the Market Place when a crowd protesting about changes in the criteria for serving in the militia were fired upon by troops from the North York Militia.
+Some 45 protesters were killed, earning the Militia the sobriquet of The Hexham Butchers.